-With running, gym and outdoor sports all back on the table, the world is your fitness playground.
-All you have to do is provide the soundtrack – which is where we come in.
+Running, gym and outdoor sports will all benefit from a soundtrack in the New Year.
+Which is where a great pair of sport headphones comes in.
 ‘The variety of different fitness headphones is enormous these days, ranging from old-school wired sets at one end of the scale to true wireless options at the other,’ says Wareable reporter and Get Sweat Go editor Tom Wheatley.

 So what do the best headphones for running, sport and gym have in common?
 According to tech journalist Chris Haslam, co-founder of luxury lifestyle website Brogue, it boils down to four key factors: ‘They need to be light, be comfortable, absolutely never fall out and be moisture resistant, because sweat kills headphones faster than anything else.’